The flu vaccine. The COVID-19 vaccines. What’s the difference? And do you really need both?

 So, the flu vaccine does not protect against COVID-19 and the COVID-19 vaccine does not protect against the flu.

 The flu is caused by influenza viruses, and flu vaccines have been around for decades.
-Each year, specific flu vaccines are recommended to help provide the best protection against the strains research says will be the most common that year.
+Each year, all flu vaccines are specifically made to protect against the strains that research says will be the most common that year.

 How is each vaccine designed?